Mayo! It’s one of the most popular condiments worldwide. Perfect with fries or in a sandwich, it’s definitely a staple in most homes.

-Here’s the lowdown: Mayo definitely goes off, because it has perishable ingredients, like egg, in.
-To keep your jar or bottle fresher for longer, store it in a cool dry place unopened and the refrigerator once opened.
+Here’s the lowdown: Mayo definitely goes off because it has perishable ingredients, like egg, in it.
+To keep your jar or bottle fresher for longer, store it in a cool, dry place, unopened, and in the refrigerator once opened.

 How to Tell If Your Mayonnaise Has Gone Bad

-If your unopened jar looks damaged, such as dented, leaking, swollen or the seal has been broken, there is a good chance that bacteria may have got to it and the mayonnaise is spoiled, so be safe and get rid of it!
+If your unopened jar looks damaged, such as dented, leaking, swollen, or the seal has been broken, there is a good chance that bacteria may have gotten to it and the mayonnaise is spoiled, so be safe and get rid of it!

 As for the actual mayonnaise, it is quite easy to tell whether or not it is bad.
-Your mayo should be white in colour and a thick, spreadable consistency.
+Your mayo should be white in color and a thick, spreadable consistency.

-Common signs of mayonnaise going bad include a sour vinegar-like smell and a presence of molds.
+Common signs of mayonnaise going bad include a sour vinegar-like smell and the presence of molds.
 Also, if it is yellowish or has darkened in color, it has gone bad.

 How to Store Mayonnaise

-Before opening your mayonnaise should be fully sealed to keep it from bacteria so while it is sealed you can store it like all other jars, in a cool, dry place away from sunlight, moisture, and sources of heat.
-A pantry is preferable but really anywhere away from your oven or stove will do.
+Before opening, your mayonnaise should be fully sealed to keep it from bacteria, and you can store it like all other jars – in a cool, dry place away from sunlight, moisture, and sources of heat.
+A pantry is preferable, but really anywhere away from your oven or stove will do.

 Keeping your unopened mayonnaise out of the fridge is considered safe, so don’t worry if you forget to stick it in the fridge after you’ve started using it.